katcipis/sicp/README.md

 usually know how much money they have, but not all the operations that took to get to that state).

-I think it is from this that comes the intuition that you can have a piece of "memory" that everytime you do an operation you just update that piece of memory.
-Like if I have 1000 dolars on my account, I know that, if I withdraw 100 I will know that now I have 900 dolars.
-In time I will only remember that I have 900 dolars, I wont be thinking about that time when I withdrew 100 dolars.
-And this is the model of computing that is more pervasive today, where you have variables that can be updated, so everytime a new operation is received you load the current value of the variable, perform the operation and store the result back on it.
+I think it is from this that comes the intuition that you can have a piece of "memory" that every time you do an operation you just update that piece of memory.
+Like if I have 1000 dollars on my account, I know that, if I withdraw 100 I will know that now I have 900 dollars.
+In time I will only remember that I have 900 dollars, I wont be thinking about that time when I withdrew 100 dollars.
+And this is the model of computing that is more pervasive today, where you have variables that can be updated, so every time a new operation is received you load the current value of the variable, perform the operation and store the result back on it.
 Instead of storing all the operations and generate code dynamically you can do a dynamic dispatch of the operations and use recursion, a very simple solution (that wont work distributed) is this one: